Host Build Agents in Cloud

 Start an existing virtual machine and stop it (after the build is finished or an idle timeout elapses).
 The machines that are stopped will be deallocated so the virtual machine fee does not apply when the agent is not active.
 The storage cost for this type of TeamCity agent will still apply.

 Create a new virtual machine from an image.
 Such machines will be destroyed (after the build is finished or an idle timeout elapses).
 This ensures that the machines will incur no further running costs.

-The disconnected agent will be removed from the authorized agents list and deleted from the system to free up TeamCity build agent licenses.
+The disconnected agent will be removed from the authorized agents list and deleted from the system.
+On removal, one self-hosted slot will be released.